 Go to your calendar, select Marketing Campaigns from the menu, and title your project.

 Select the start and end date of your project and click Create.

-So for example, let’s say we need to add a social media campaign to our project.
+For example, let’s say we need to add a social media campaign to our project.
 We’d simply click the arrow and select Social Campaign from the content menu.
-Remember to title your promotional pieces so you can keep track of them all.
+Remember to title your promotional pieces, so you can keep track of them.

 You can also change the color of each of these additional items, so you have a more organized view.

 Finally, you can assign tasks to the members of your project by adding them to the task section of each of your content pieces.

 You can assign deadlines, team members, and set approval steps for every task.

 If you have a series of repetitive tasks that is continuously being assigned in your projects, make it easier on yourself by creating a Task Template that you can apply to a piece of content whenever you want.